 - The Borough Council can apply CIL receipts towards any administrative expenses associated with the operation of the CIL regime.
-This amount cannot exceed 5% of the total CIL receipts collected each year. - Each year, 15% of all levy receipts collected in Parished areas, up to a cap of £100 per council-taxable dwelling in that area, must be passed to the relevant Town/Parish Council.
+This amount cannot exceed 5% of the total CIL receipts collected each year. - Each year, 15% of all levy receipts collected in areas with a Town or Parish Council, up to a cap of £100 per council-taxable dwelling in that area, must be passed to the relevant Town/Parish Council.
 This figure rises to 25% uncapped in areas with a Neighbourhood Plan.
-The Town/Parish Council can apply this Neighbourhood CIL towards a wider range of things than the rest of the levy, provided that it meets the requirement to support the development of the area. - In non-Parished areas (such as West Bridgford and areas with a Parish Meeting), the Borough Council retains the levy receipts which would otherwise be passed to a Town/Parish Council for that area.
+The Town/Parish Council can apply this Neighbourhood CIL towards a wider range of things than the rest of the levy, provided that it meets the requirement to support the development of the area. - In other areas (West Bridgford and areas with a Parish Meeting), the Borough Council retains the levy receipts which would otherwise be passed to a Town/Parish Council for that area.
 These funds can be applied in the same way as other Neighbourhood CIL, with the Borough Council acting as if it were the relevant Town/Parish Council.
-This will be done in consultation with the local community - either through the West Bridgford Special Expenses and CIL Advisory Group, or on a case-by-case basis for other non-Parished areas. - The remaining Strategic CIL is retained by the Borough Council and must be used to fund the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of its area.
+This will be done in consultation with the local community either through the West Bridgford Special Expenses and CIL Advisory Group, or on a case-by-case basis for areas with a Parish Meeting. - The remaining Strategic CIL is retained by the Borough Council and must be used to fund the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of its area.
 It is the Strategic CIL element of the levy that this Framework Appraisal concerns.